 Mannoproteins are yeast cell wall components that are proteins with large numbers of mannose groups (sugar units) attached.
 Mannoproteins are extracted from the cell walls of the common yeast Saccharomyces cerevisiae using an enzyme treatment.
 The enzyme used is permitted for use in food manufacture.
-The yeast mannoproteins are proposed to be added to wine in a concentration range of 100-300 mg/L, which is consistent with levels used internationally.
+The yeast mannoproteins are proposed to be added to wine in a concentration range of 100-300 mg/L (giving a maximum total concentration of 400 mg/L taking account of initial levels in wine), which is consistent with levels used internationally.
 Yeast mannoproteins also occur naturally in wine and many other foods.